logotype-antsroutelogotype-antsroutelogo-antsroute-whitelogotype-antsroute

 Custom KPIs ✅ Yes ✅ Yes

-Both solutions provide comprehensive performance management tools with similar KPIs, but the difference lies in data accessibility, which is more intuitive with AntsRoute.
+Both solutions provide comprehensive management and reporting tools with broadly similar KPIs, but the difference lies in data accessibility, which is more intuitive with AntsRoute.

 8. Support & documentation